torchlard/Notes/Java/source_analyze/concurrency.md

 should minimally implement protected methods exec(), setRawResult(V), getRawResult()
 - large task split into smaller subtasks

+###
+compute() itself is also Worker thread when 2 subtask call fork(), this worker thread will dispatch task to other 2 workers, itself stop working

 ### RecursiveAction
 most computations that don't return results